 - Lasers can be used in micro-processing operations all the way up to very large-scale material processing orders.

-- Laser beams can be control and adjusted with extremely precise machinery, electronic systems and measurement technologies.
+- Laser beams can be controlled and adjusted with extremely precise machinery, electronic systems and measurement technologies.
 This allows for automated laser processing with the capacity for highly-accurate production rates.

 - Robotic automation using laser technology can work in environments or in conditions that would be hazardous or even impossible for humans to work in.

-- Automated laser processing systems can use high flexibility programming methodologies.
-Robots can work with different elements of a work cell or be re-positioned to a different work cell.
+- Automated laser systems can use high flexibility programming methodologies.
+Robots can work with different elements of a work cell or be repositioned to a different work cell.